pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 Complete the python symbol before point.

 If no completion available, insert a TAB.
 Returns the completed symbol, a string, if successful, nil otherwise.

-Bug: if no IPython-shell is running, fails first time due to header returned, which messes up the result.
-Please repeat once then.

 ipython-complete-py-shell-name
 ------------------------------